128technology/docs/docs/config_te_net_intf.md

 ### Limitations

-Network interface traffic engineering includes a performance impact to the packet-per-second processing rate of the worker cores.
-When used in conjunction with either device-interface or adjacency traffic engineering (or both), performance is further impacted since each level of traffic engineering requires buffering for their scheduled objects.
+Traffic engineering includes a performance impact to the packet-per-second processing rate of the worker cores.
+When used in conjunction with other traffic engineering settings, performance is further impacted; each level of traffic engineering requires buffering for their scheduled objects.

 ## Troubleshooting and Statistics